MicrosoftDocs/office-developer-lync-evergreen-docs/docs/sdn-interface/rdptileprocessinglatencyaverage-element-sdn-interface-2-1-1.md

 - xml
 ---

-# RDPTileProcessingLatencyAverage element (QualityPropertiesType complexType) (Lync SDN Interface 2.1.1)
+# RDPTileProcessingLatencyAverage element

+(QualityPropertiesType complexType) (Lync SDN Interface 2.1.1)

 Average processing time for remote desktop protocol (RDP) tiles.
 A higher total value implies a longer delay in the viewing experience.
 When available, this metric is only reported for application sharing streams using Lync 2013. (ms)

-**In this article**
-Element information
-Definition
-Elements and attributes

 ## Element information